Why study a project management course?

-A Diploma in Project Management will enable you to learn how to prioritise workload to achieve results when you are faced with time and budget constraints.
+A course in project management online will enable you to learn how to prioritise workload to achieve results when you are faced with time and budget constraints.
 The key to being a good project manager is recognising possible risk and being able to delegate tasks.
 The course incorporates units on how to manage meetings and to ensure quality control reaches certain standards.
 The qualification is recognised throughout Australia as Stuart Barrett explains.

 “This Diploma of Project Management has been developed by industry professionals and endorsed by industry bodies and will ensure you are equipped with the practical knowledge to ‘hit the ground running’ in small, medium or large organisations across all industry sectors.
 Experience alone is no longer enough, potential employers are looking for proof of vocational competency via a formal current qualification.”

 Government funding available for project management

 The government is keen to see more people train in project management and is offering incentives to encourage more people to enter this field.
 A Vet Student Loan is available to those who want to complete the Diploma of Project Management through TrainSmart Australia.
 This course is nationally accredited and recognised throughout the country and the units of study match today’s industry requirements.
 A VET Student Loan means you can study now with minimal financial outlay.
 You can tap into $5,000 worth of funding which covers a large part of the cost of the course, and this loan needs to be paid back when you are earning above a certain threshold.